The Demon Headmaster: The Demon Headmaster

 Dinah Glass moves in with Lloyd and Harvey Hunter and at first, does not like them.
-Soon she discovers that at her new school, the Headmaster is very strange and she finds herself saying things like, "I think the Headmaster is a marvelous man and this is the best school I've ever been to".
-With the help of her new friends, SPLAT, (Society for the Protection of our Lives Against Them, the children at the school who are immune to the Demon Headmaster's hypnotic powers), she successfully stops the Headmaster's plot to hypnotise the country through the Eddy Hair Television Show and she gets adopted by the Hunters.
+Soon she discovers that at her new school, the Headmaster is very strange and she finds herself saying things like "I think the Headmaster is a marvellous man and this is the best school I've ever been to".
+With the help of her new friends, SPLAT (Society for the Protection of our Lives Against Them, the children at the school who are immune to the Demon Headmaster's hypnotic powers), she successfully stops the Headmaster's plot to hypnotise the country through the Eddy Hair Television Show and she gets adopted by the Hunters.
 This became the first three episodes of the first series of the television adaptation.